Twinklebear/TwinklebearDev-Lessons/README.md

 Lesson 3: SDL Extension Libraries
 - An introduction to the various extension libraries that are available for SDL in this lesson we cover usage of SDL_image to load non-BMP images

+Lesson 4: Event Driven Programming
+- An introduction to using SDL's event system to get user input from the window, mouse and keyboard